planetrobbie/terraform-gcp-hashistack/README.md

       gcp_dns_zone: vault-prod
       gcp_dns_domain: prod.yet.org.

+The SSH public key will be pushed to all instances to allow Ansible to connect to them.

 Make sure you update the variable above according to your needs.
-You can also look inside `variable.tf` to see what other ones you can update.
+You can also look inside `variable.tf` to see some other that you can update too.

 ### Terraform OSS